-Email address: mkeener@southplainscollege.edu once the session starts, all correspondence should be in the email in the Blackboard course.
+Email address: bfarrar@southplainscollege.edu once the session starts, all correspondence should be in the e-mail in the Blackboard course.
+Course work will not be accepted if sent to the SPC e-mail address.

 Contact method: Once the session has started, you are to use the e-mail link within your Blackboard course.
 You will log into your Blackboard account and click on your SOCI1301 course in order to be able to access that e-mail account.
-Once you are in the course, you will see the "Course e-mail" link on the left-hand side of the page.
-I will respond to all student messages within 24 hours on weekdays and within 48 hours on weekends and/or holidays unless I have notified you differently.
+Once you are in the course, you will see the "E-mail - course" link on the left-hand side of the page.
+I will do my best to respond to all student messages within 24 hours on weekdays and within 48 hours on weekends and/or holidays unless I have notified you differently.

-Telephone: (806) 713-4320 (email is preferred for online sessions), if you leave a message include your name, class you are in, phone number, and a short message.
+Telephone: (806) 716-4657, if you leave a message include your name, class you are in, phone number, and a short message.
+Be sure to speak clearly and leave your number slowly.

-Textbook: The Real World, Ferris and Stein, 6th edition, Norton Publishing with InQuizitive access code.
+Textbook: The Real World, Ferris and Stein, 5th edition, Norton Publishing.

-Attendance Policy: See College Catalog.
+Attendance Policy: See Common Course Syllabus section.
 Since this course is a virtual classroom, attendance will be taken according to the following:

-- Participating in class discussion by posting to the discussion board before the due dates. - Submitting InQuizitive assignments before due dates. - Submitting chapter quizzes before the due dates.
+- Participating in class discussion by posting to the discussion board. - Submitting chapter quizzes on or before the noon due dates.